apache/parquet-format/Encryption.md

 For a self-reference, `offset` points to the beginning of the 4-byte length and `size` is the size of the complete encrypted module, including the length, nonce, ciphertext, and GCM tag when present.
+The encryption buffer of a self-reference must therefore fit the 4-byte length field, which limits it to 2 GiB as for any other module.
+A value whose encryption buffer would exceed this limit must be stored as an external reference (`uri`) instead of a self-reference.

 ### 5.2 Crypto structures